rajshah9914/LabelLab-Web--Prototype/README.md

 ```
 npm run dev
 ```
-The react web-app will run at localhost:1234 and will be built.
+The react web-app will now run at http://localhost:1234 and will be built.

   * Step 5: To run server: